 *This post contains affiliate links.

 Take an online class

 Is there something you have always wanted to learn, but never seem to find the time?
 Does everything else seem more important?
 Well, what if you reframe your mindset and acknowledge that things you are passionate about are equally (if not more!) important (health and well–being, ahem) than the things you have to do?
-A new skill adds value to your life, provides you with a passion hobby and depending on the skill, might help you copy with different aspects of your life in new ways.
+A new skill adds value to your life, provides you with a passion hobby and depending on the skill, might help you cope with different aspects of your life in new ways.